callstack/linaria/docs/README.md

 ### Animations

-We could declare CSS animation like so:
+We can declare CSS animation like so:

 ```js
 const box = css`